jonasmcferreira/adventures/docs/grim/grim.md

 When you gain a Level:

 - Gain an additional Grim Die each level.
-- Roll 1d6-1, that's how many points you have to add to your current ability scores, spread as you wish.
+- Roll 1d4, that's how many points you have to add to your current ability scores, each score can only increase by one per level.

 !!! tip